Renzi's digital plan sets new industrial course for Italy

 ”It’s very important we don’t go back to interventionist measures and models from the past,” Federico Ghizzoni, the head of Italy’s biggest bank UniCredit, said recently.

-The plan said that for maximum speed, the fibre needed to reach the inside of people’s homes, not just the streets, the option that Telecom Italia preferred.
+The plan said that for maximum speed, the fiber needed to reach the inside of people’s homes, not just the streets, the option that Telecom Italia preferred.

-Telecom was privatised in 1997 to help fund Italy’s bid to join the euro single currency but a revolving door of owners piled up debt, crimping the company’s investment potential.
+Telecom was privatized in 1997 to help fund Italy’s bid to join the euro single currency but a revolving door of owners piled up debt, crimping the company’s investment potential.

 Faced with Telecom’s reticence, officials in Renzi’s entourage at one point floated the idea to certain Telecom Italia investors that the state reinvest in the company to give Rome a greater voice in broadband strategy, according to people familiar with the discussions.
 Government officials deny they are considering taking a stake in Telecom Italia.